top of page

 • Being too weak (underactive pelvic floor)

-• Lack of ongoing training, muscles lose strength if we stop using them
+• Lack of ongoing training; muscles lose strength if we stop using them

 And it’s NOT limited to mums.
 Katie works with plenty of young, fit, child-free women who experience leakage.
+Likewise: Yes, men have pelvic floors, and yes… they can leak too.

 Symptoms You Might Notice

-• Leaking during running, jumping, dancing or lifting
+• Leaking during running, jumping, dancing, or lifting

 • Feeling like you need to wee during star jumps